 ABOUT THE HILLS ART COLLECTIVE

-We are a community, not for profit group and because of this we are able to come under the auspices of the Mount Barker Community Centre.
-They are amazing to work with and without them we quite simply would not be able to function.
-They pay our public liability insurance while giving us autonomy over all decisions relating to the Hills Art Collective ventures.
+We come under the auspices of the Mount Barker Community Centre.
+They support us greatly while giving us autonomy over all decisions relating to Hills Art Collective ventures.

-Without all this support, we wouldn’t be able to offer Adelaide Hills artists the opportunity to showcase and sell their work.
-We charge no commission on any work sold, however, we do charge an entry fee to cover administration costs.
-It is free admission for the public to come and view the artworks in a leisurely, relaxed environment.
-We also give the public a chance to vote for their favourite piece of artwork with the People’s Choice Award which is very popular.
+Without this support, we wouldn’t be able to offer Adelaide Hills artists the opportunity to showcase and sell their artwork.
+We do not take any commission on any artwork sold and charge an entry fee to cover administration costs.
+It is free admission to the public to come and view the artwork in a leisurely, relaxed environment.
+We also give the public a chance to vote for their favourite piece with the People’s Choice Award.

 We always have a celebratory opening night for all our artists, family and friends with Mayor Ann Ferguson OAM officially opening the exhibition.
 Drinks and nibbles are included in the artists entry fee so there is no further costs.

 Hills Art Collective is growing each year and we look forward to many more successful exhibitions.